Fast strategies in biased Maker--Breaker games: Proof of Theorem

 It is straightforward to conclude that following the described strategy Maker can build a Hamilton cycle.
-Indeed, since each expander is Hamilton-connected, there exists a Hamilton path between any pair of vertices within an expander.
+Indeed, since each subgraph is Hamilton-connected, there exists a Hamilton path between any pair of vertices within one subgraph.
 These paths circularly connect to paths from $\cP$ to form a Hamilton cycle.

 Now we will show that Maker can follow this strategy.
 We perform the analysis for each stage separately.